djdd87/SynoAI/README.md

   * STARTTLSWHENAVAILABLE: Elevates the connection to use TLS encryption immediately after reading the greeting and capabilities of the server, but only if the server supports the STARTTLS extension.

 #### Gmail
+Note that to send email using GMail you may need to log into your Google Account (or Admin Console) and allow "[Less secure app access](https://support.google.com/accounts/answer/6010255)".

 ```json
 {
   "Type": "Email",